aurelia/framework/doc/article/en-US/contact-manager-tutorial.md

 Now, that you've got your machine setup, we can create our contact manager app.
 To create the project, run `au new` from the command line.
 You will be presented with a number of options.
 Name the project "contact-manager" and then select either "Default ESNext" or "Default TypeScript" depending on what is most comfortable for you.

 Once you've made your choice, the CLI will show you your selections and ask if you'd like to create the file structure.
-Hit enter to accpet the default "yes".
+Hit enter to accept the default "yes".
 After that, you'll be asked if you would like to install your new project's dependencies.
 Press enter to select the default "yes" for this as well.

 Once the dependencies are installed (it will take a few minutes), your project is ready to go.
 Just change directory into the project folder and run it by typing `au run --watch`.
 This will run the app and watch the project's source for changes.
 Open a web browser and navigate to the url indicated in the CLI's output.
 If you've got everything setup correctly, you should see the message "Hello World!" in the browser.